StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 16 (07-01-25)</summary>
-Created a backend for user login functionality and tested it by hosting on Azure.
+Created a backend for student login functionality and tested it by hosting on Azure.
 Presented it to the team lead for feedback.
 </details>

 <details>
 <summary>Day 17 (08-01-25)</summary>
-Tested login functionality without a password and with credentials for users.
-Created separate roles for admin and user access.
+Tested login functionality without a password and with credentials for students.
+Created separate roles for admin and student access.
 </details>

 <details>